NREL/PIDG/README.md

 PLEXOS can read in any Excel file that has the following structure: one workbook with 6 worksheets named Objects, Categories, Memberships, Attributes, Properties, and Reports, each containing specific columns.
 These worksheets can hold almost all the information needed to construct and personalize a working model in PLEXOS.
 The PLEXOS Input Data Generator (PIDG) can take data stored in csv files or a postgreSQL database and compile it into an appropriately-formatted Excel workbook.
 This allows the input data to be scripted, reproducible, and version-controlled.

 Soon, there may be a command line interface that would enable the automated import of a PIDG-produced Excel file into PLEXOS.
 For now, this step requires human intervention through PLEXOS's import wizard.
-When working with a large database, it is often useful to uncheck the "Check Data" box in the second step of the import wizard to cut down import time.
-Finally, there are two types of data that cannot be imported using PLEXOS's import wizard: anything in the "Settings" menu (unit changes) and toggles for writing specific flat files (it is possible to import the option to write all or no flat files, but not to select which to write out separately from selecting what properties will be reported).
+When working with a large database, it is often useful to uncheck the "Check Data" box in the second step of the import wizard to cut down import time (note: this is only tested for importing into a fresh database, not for importing into an existing database).
+Finally, there are two types of data that cannot be imported using PLEXOS's import wizard: anything in the "Settings" menu (ex: unit changes) and toggles for writing specific flat files (it is possible to import the option to write all or no flat files, but not to select which to write out separately from selecting what properties will be reported).

 This README describes how to run PIDG, all options for types of data to import, and required data formats.